lblod/decide-harvester-filter-service/README.md

-# harvesting filter decide service
+# Decide harvester filter service

 This service takes the output graph of the consumer step and filters only the useful data. the output of this step will be a file, just for the example.